maciejtarsa/schemachange-vs-snowflake-devops/README.md

 The initial setup is quite similar to schemachange - you’ll need a user, role, database and schema.
 You won’t need a table to store the history of scripts run, but you will need an api integration for your git repository instead.
 Again - you could use existing resources and define your git integration in one of the existing schemas if you choose to.

-I like that Devops is declarative - allowing for your resources definition to be concise, idempotent and easy to understand However, we had high hopes for Snowflake managing the state of objects - this is not currently the case - but more on that later.
+Snowflake Devops is declarative - allowing for your resources definition to be concise, idempotent and easy to understand.
+However, we had high hopes for Snowflake managing the state of objects - this is not currently the case - but more on that later.

 Your SQL scripts will generally be very similar to schemachange, e.g. the warehouse declared earlier would be equivalent to:
 ```sql